 - The Tennessee Department of Health, along with other state and local agencies submitted Tennessee’s COVID-19 Vaccination Plan to the Centers for Disease Control and Prevention on October 16, 2020.
-TDH developed this plan after review of the CDC’s COVID-19 Vaccination Program Interim Playbook for Jurisdictional Operations, the recommendations of the CDC’s Advisory Committee on Immunization Practices and the National Academies of Sciences, Engineering and Medicine’s Framework for Equitable Allocation of COVID-19 Vaccine, and in consultation with Tennessee’s Unified Command Group and a stakeholder group of 30 partner agencies and offices.
+TDH developed this plan after review of the CDC’s COVID-19 Vaccination Program Interim Playbook for Jurisdictional Operations, opens PDF file the recommendations of the CDC’s Advisory Committee on Immunization Practices and the National Academies of Sciences, Engineering and Medicine’s Framework for Equitable Allocation of COVID-19 Vaccine, and in consultation with Tennessee’s Unified Command Group and a stakeholder group of 30 partner agencies and offices.

 - The plan was updated Dec.
 2, and is subject to change given private sector dynamics and decision- making at the federal level.

 - To date, there are more than 250 approved COVID-19 vaccine providers for Phase 1a in Tennessee.

 - The CDC’s Advisory Committee on Immunization Practices recommended on Dec.
 1, 2020 that the initial phase of the COVID-19 vaccination program (Phase 1a) should be offered to health care personnel and residents of long-term care facilities.